conradhuebler/SupraFit/README.md

 SupraFit loads and saves tables and calculated models as `json files *.json` or compressed json files `*.suprafit`.

-## Statistcs
+## Statistics
-SupraFit provides some statistical analysis, which will be described an not yet finished article.
+SupraFit provides some statistical analysis, which will be described in an not yet finished article.
 Implemented methods are based on the following approaches:
 - Monte Carlo simulation
 - Error-Based analysis
 - Resampling methods